Skip to content

 Pricing and promotionsoxio focuses on straightforward pricing that stays consistent over time.
 No promotional bait-and-switch that leaves you renegotiating every year.Telus uses promotional pricing with significant increases after the initial period.
 The polished marketing can obscure the eventual regular rate.

 Contracts and commitmentoxio emphasises flexible service without multi-year lock-ins.
-Check specific terms, but the philosophy prioritises your freedom to choose.Telus often ties promotional rates to commitment periods.
+The philosophy prioritises your freedom to choose and leave without penalty.Telus often ties promotional rates to commitment periods.
 Breaking these early can trigger substantial termination charges.

 Customer serviceoxio's online-first model means digital account management without phone queues.
 Quick and efficient for those comfortable with technology.Telus offers phone and chat support, positioning itself as premium.
 Quality varies by interaction, and wait times remain a common complaint.

-Equipment and feesoxio aims for transparency about what's included.
-Verify specific terms for your plan during signup.Telus equipment offerings can include rental fees.
+Equipment and feesoxio includes the eero 6 mesh router at no extra monthly cost.
+Equipment is yours to use with no ongoing rental charges.Telus equipment offerings often include rental fees.
 PureFibre requires specific equipment.
 Understand the full cost picture before committing.

 Technology and infrastructureoxio resells capacity on established networks.
 In Telus fibre areas, you can benefit from that infrastructure without the Telus customer experience.Telus has invested heavily in PureFibre, offering genuine fibre-to-the-home in many areas.
-This is real infrastructure investment, though it doesn't require you to be a Telus customer.
+This is real infrastructure investment.

 Before you switch checklist